RajKumarKushawaha/Amazon-clone/README.md

 # Amazon-clone
 The Amazon Clone is a front-end web project that replicates the core design and layout of the Amazon website.
-Built using HTML and CSS, this project showcases proficiency in creating a responsive, visually appealing website.
+Built using HTML and CSS, this project showcases proficiency in creating a responsive or visually appealing website.

 Features
 * Responsive Design: Adjusts seamlessly for desktop, tablet, and mobile views.